notDroid/unity-rl/README.md

 You can either use the built in unity environments or download them manually.
 I reccomend using the built in ones at first, but the manual download ones look better.

 **Manual Download**:
--  [Download](https://docs.unity3d.com/Packages/com.unity.ml-agents@4.0/manual/Installation.html) the repo containing the environments:
+-  [Download](https://docs.unity3d.com/Packages/com.unity.ml-agents@4.0/manual/Installation.html) the repo containing the environments.

 - Then open the project in the unity editor (select the Project/ folder from mlagents), select a scene from an environment and build it for whatever platform you're on.
 - Create an env/ folder at the root of this repo and place compiled environments in it.